-High bills may also occur when the landlord installs too few meters in a multi-family building or attaches common-area lights or appliances to an individual tenant's meter.
+High bills may also occur when the landlord installs too few meters in a multifamily building or attaches common-area lights or appliances to an individual tenant's meter.
 For example, a renovated Victorian house may now have three apartments, but only two meters.
 Or, the landlord may have hooked up the hallway lights or a common dryer to your apartment's meter, so that you are paying for these on top of the charges for your own apartment.
 You may, therefore, be paying for your neighbor's utilities as well as your own.
-These sloppy metering practices are illegal under the state Sanitary Code.41 metering requirements, call the local Board of Health and ask for an inspection.
+These sloppy metering practices are illegal under the state Sanitary Code.

+If you believe that the owner has violated the provisions of the Sanitary Code regarding metering requirements, call the local Board of Health and ask for an inspection.
 If the Board of Health says that there is a metering problem, give a copy of the Board's report to the utility company within 60 days.
 The law requires the utility company to switch your entire bill to your landlord's name until the Board of Health certifies that the problem has been fixed.